213bos/django_projects2/README.md

 # django_projects2

-This repo contains the projects that I am working on for SI 364.
+This repo contains the Django projects that I am working on for SI 364.
 This includes an online library, an esports database, and hopefully more!